Agusluna98/AgusLuna98/README.md

 - 🐍 **Python**: Proficient in data analysis using libraries such as Seaborn, Matplotlib, NumPy, and Pandas.
 - 📊 **Power BI**: Capable of creating interactive visualizations and dashboards.
 - 📈 **Statistics**: Strong knowledge in statistical methods and predictive analysis.
-- 🤖 **Machine Learning**: Familiar with basic and advanced techniques.

 ---